sourcegraph/k6/README.md

 ### Load Test

 The load test starts with 0 concurrent virtual users (VUs) and ramps up gradually to __n__ users (see n-users table above) before ramping back down to 0.
-Each virtual user would send one random request to one of the instance endpoints, with a random sleep time (1 - 60 seconds) in-between:
+Each virtual user would send one random request to one of the instance endpoints, with a random sleep time (1 - 60 seconds) in-between requests:
 - 40% of the VUs send a POST request to the graphQL API endpoint with a random literal search query
 - 30% of the VUs send a GET request to frontpage
 - 20% of the VUs send a POST request to the graphQL API endpoint with a random regexp search query